-Water revenues - Water revenues were 4.5% higher in 2016 than in 2015.
-The addition of 1,007 new customers during 2016 plus dryer than normal weather conditions that persisted during the spring and summer of 2016 accounts for most of this increase.
+Water revenues - Water revenues were 5.6% higher in 2017 than in 2016.
+The addition of 1,209 new customers during 2017 plus dryer than normal weather conditions that persisted during the summer and fall of 2017 account for most of this increase.
+Additionally, the Authority implemented a 2% volumetric rate increase (base fees were not increased) effective for the last eight months of the fiscal year.

 The Authority has a three tiered inclining block rate structure.
 Total system wide revenue will fluctuate from year to year depending on customer consumption patterns which determine the tiers that water is billed in.

 All water is metered and sold at a monthly base charge plus a usage rate per thousand gallons.
-The residential rates in place at June 30, 2016, are:
+The residential rates in place at June 30, 2017, are: